Install

 Fulfillments

-Exported data will include Line Item information that has been fulfilled in this row, fulfillment id, status, created and last updated dates, tracking company, fulfillment location, shipment status, tracking number and tracking URL.
+Exported data will include Line Item information that has been fulfilled in this row, fulfillment ID, status, created and last updated dates, tracking company, fulfillment location, shipment status, tracking number and tracking URL.

 Metafields